-So, a little story about this Paleo Tortillas Recipe.
+So, a little story about this recipe.
 Last night my six-year-old daughter asked my husband to take her training wheels off her little 12″ bike.
 She tried riding it a bit without much luck before bed.

 Yesterday was her last day of school, so this morning she wanted to ride her bike really bad, but it just wasn’t working at our house.
 She had a really hard time staying on the sidewalk and getting started, but I could tell she was almost there.
 So I decided it was time to do what I had done with all my other children – take them to the church by our house.

 This church has had the perfect, slight incline for a long time in the parking lot.
 It’s the perfect place to practice riding a bike because I don’t have to do things like hold on her bike and let go and have her get mad at me that I let go.
 I always start my children out on a tiny, tiny bike so it’s not scary.

 I just tell them if they start to fall then to put their legs down.
 So helps with the fear.
 She got it on the first time down the hill.
 She went down the hill no problem and then said she wanted to ride around the church, which I figured would be a disaster – but it wasn’t!

 She went all the way around the church in like a minute and came back so, so proud of herself.
 After about a half-hour of that, she said she wanted to try the big 16″ inch bike.